This page presents Education Findings on Client and Staff Levels Totals by Congregations in 2017

 The Association of Sisterhood of Kenya running ECD facilities and other social service institutions have received training through the Catholic Relief Services on proper management of resources and programs to ensure that their ECD facilities fully benefit the intended target groups.

-Mr. Daniel Oloo, Manager, SCORE program explains: “We support the strengthening sisters’ managerial skills by training them on assessment components, mentorship and curriculum issues while assisting in ensuring continuous improvement of their management systems, developing sound policy guidelines and proper budgeting.”
+Mr. Daniel Oloo, Manager, SCORE ECD program explains: “We support the strengthening sisters’ managerial skills by training them on assessment components, mentorship and curriculum issues while assisting in ensuring continuous improvement of their management systems, developing sound policy guidelines and proper budgeting.”